vsherreros/AnalysisConfigs/README.md

 # AnalysisConfigs
-Repository containing analysis configurations for PocketCoffea
+Repository containing analysis configurations for PocketCoffea used in the ttH(bb) working group

 ## Setup

-The first step is installing the main `PocketCoffea` package in your python environment.

 Please have a look at the [Installation guide](https://pocketcoffea.readthedocs.io/en/latest/installation.html).